DavePearce/Homepage/content/blog/10_modelling_borrow_checking.md

 ---
 date: 2021-12-06
-title: "Modelling Rust Lifetimes"
+title: "Modelling Borrow Checking in Rust"
 draft: false
-metaimg: "images/2021/ModellingRustLifetimes_Preview.png"
+metaimg: "images/2021/ModellingBorrowChecking_Preview.png"
 metatxt: "We can use a simple model to think about borrow checking in Rust which is surprisingly effective"
 #twitter: ""
 #reddit: ""
 ---

-Recently, I've been working on a [formalisation of lifetimes in Rust](http://localhost:1313/publications/pea21_toplas/).
-The idea is to help people think clearly about what lifetimes are and how they work (in someways perhaps similar to the [Stacked Borrows](https://plv.mpi-sws.org/rustbelt/stacked-borrows/) work but with a different perspective).
+Recently, I've been working on a [formalisation of borrow checking in Rust](http://localhost:1313/publications/pea21_toplas/).
+The idea is to help people think clearly about how borrow checking works (in someways perhaps similar to the [Stacked Borrows](https://plv.mpi-sws.org/rustbelt/stacked-borrows/) work but with a different perspective).
 So, I thought it might be interesting to explore how this looks here.